 “The Bear Deluxe Magazine is a semiannual publication looking at place-based themes through a magazine format of journalism, creative nonfiction, essays, interviews, poetry, fiction and reviews.”
 Welcomes new writers.
 50% freelance.
 Circ.
 44K.
 Biannually.
 Pays on publication.
 Publishes ms within three months of acceptance.
 Buys first rights and online rights for one year.
 Accepts some reprints.
 Responds within three months.

 Pays $0.15/word.
 Or $75-$400 for fiction and nonfiction, $40 per poem.”
 Submit query by mail.

-“Annual, 224pp, perfect bound; publishes the best fiction, CNF, and poetry available; features an author interview in each issue; currently in 14th year of publication.”
+“Annual, 224pp, perfect bound; publishes the best fiction, CNF, and poetry available; features an author interview in each issue; currently in 16th year of publication.”
 Fiction and Creative Nonfiction almost 100% freelance; Poetry by invitation only.
 Welcomes new writers.
 Circ.
-1.2K.
+1K.
 Annual.
 Pays on publication (July).
 Publishes ms six months after acceptance.
 Buys First N.A.
 Serial Rights.
 No reprints.
-Responds to queries within 24 hours during publishing season; otherwise 6 months.
-Does not encourage queries.
+Responds to queries within 3 days during publishing season; otherwise 6 months.

 “Boulevard’s mission is to publish the finest in contemporary fiction and poetry as well as definitive essays on the arts and culture, and to publish a diversity of writers who exhibit an original sensibility.
 It is our conviction that creative and critical work should be presented in a variegated yet coherent ensemble—as a boulevard, which contains in one place the best a community has to offer.”
 Biannual.
 Pays on publication.
 Publishes ms 4-8 months after acceptance.
 Buys First N.A. rights.
 No reprints.
+Responds within 4 months.

 Pays $100-$300 for prose; $25-$250 for poetry.